OVERVIEW

 PROBLEM

 Although Grindr is the most used gay app in the world, there’s an extreme stigma surrounding it.
-Users are lacking a way to meet their needs beyond hook-ups and feel uncomfortable with the lack of digital boundaries and exclusion of identities, even within an LGBTQ+ space.
+Users are lacking a way to meet their needs beyond hook-ups and feel uncomfortable with the lack of digital boundaries and exclusion of identities.

 SOLUTION

-Grindr will broaden its focus to include all individuals of the LGBTQ+ community and position itself as the premier geo-location app to foster greater accessibility and ease of interaction, making it the go-to space to build meaningful connections.
+Grindr will broaden its focus to include all individuals of the LGBTQ+ community to foster greater accessibility and ease of interaction, making it the go-to space to build meaningful connections.

 PROCESS